Sachika Misawa

 Sachika Misawa (三澤 紗千香, Misawa Sachika) is a freelance Japanese voice actress and singer from Yamanashi Prefecture.
 As a voice actress, she was previously affiliated with numerous agencies, with the recent being Stardust Promotion, departing from the agency in March 2023.
 As a singer, she is signed to Universal Music Japan.
-Some of her main roles include Kuroyukihime in Accel World, Sakura Bakushin O in Uma Musume, Minami Azuma in Tokyo ESP, Rin in the music video for "Shelter", Yukari Kohinata in Locodol, Sakura "Cosmos" Akino in Oresuki, and Moca Aoba in BanG Dream!.
+Some of her main roles include Kuroyukihime in Accel World, Sakura Bakushin O in Umamusume: Pretty Derby, Minami Azuma in Tokyo ESP, Rin in the music video for "Shelter", Yukari Kohinata in Locodol, Sakura "Cosmos" Akino in Oresuki, and Moca Aoba in BanG Dream!.

 Biography

 Misawa began her voice acting career after winning the "Kadokawa×Up-Front Style Idol Seiyū Audition 2008" competition in February 2009.
 She debuted in the anime Shangri-La, voicing the character Yuri Gamagori.
 She graduated from high school in March 2011 and entered university in April of that same year.
 She finally graduated from university in March 2016.
 She took a part-time job as a shrine maiden at the age of 20, having been fascinated with it since her childhood.
 Despite already being preoccupied with voice acting and furthering her studies, she accepted it as a lifelong opportunity.

-In 2012, she landed a major role as Kuroyukihime from Accel World.
-In this anime also, she was involved in the second ending with her debut single "Unite" released on August 1, 2012, under the label Warner Bros.
-Home Entertainment Japan.
+In 2012, she landed a major role as Kuroyukihime in Accel World.
+Her debut single, "Unite", released on August 1, 2012 by Warner Bros.
+Home Entertainment Japan, was used as the anime's second ending song.

 She released her debut album Polaris on February 20, 2013.
-The album contains music that were used in the film Toaru Majutsu no Index: Endymion no Kiseki.
-Misawa's second single "Links" (リンクス, Rinkusu) was released on August 21, 2013, and it was used as second ending theme for the anime television series A Certain Scientific Railgun S. Her third single, Faith, was released on 6 August 2014, which was the ending song of Argevollen.
-In 2016, she released her best album named -Infinite Selection-.
+The album contains music used in A Certain Magical Index: The Movie – The Miracle of Endymion.
+Misawa's second single, "Links" (リンクス, Rinkusu), was released on August 21, 2013, and was used as second ending theme for the anime television series A Certain Scientific Railgun S, while the B-side, "Infinia" (インフィニア, Infinia), was used as an ending song in the penultimate episode.
+Misawa's third single, Faith, was released on 6 August 2014 and used as the ending song of Argevollen.
+In 2016, she released a greatest hits album titled -Infinite Selection-.

 While previously she communicated mostly on her official blog, she opened a Twitter account on 13 January 2019, on her 26th birthday.

-During her birthday event in 2020, Misawa announced that she will be releasing new album in the spring of 2020 under a big label, which was later revealed to be Universal Music Japan.
-The single will be released on 29 April 2020.
-Also at this event, she announced her official fan club named "Sachi Cafe".
-The fan club became defunct after she left her agency.
+During her birthday event in early 2020, Misawa announced that she would be releasing new album in the spring of 2020 under a big label, which was later revealed to be Universal Music Japan.
+The single was released on April 29, 2020.
+She also announced her official fan club, named "Sachi Cafe", which later became defunct after she left her agency.

-She released her second single on September 30, 2020 titled "I’m here/With You".
+Misawa released her second single on September 30, 2020 titled "I'm here/With You".
 She wrote the lyrics and composed the music herself for "I'm here".